Support and services available

 - support and services for the secondary school years, 13-19 year olds.

 It is important that you feel that your child and their needs are understood, and that you are getting all the support that is available to you.
 Your child's ECE service, kōhanga reo, school or kura are there to support you and your child, so get to know them well and work in partnership with them.
-You can also talk to the Ministry's special education team whenever you want.
+You can also talk to the Ministry's learning support team whenever you want.

 Special equipment, or assistive technology, is equipment like computers, alternative keyboards, special seating, hearing equipment, software and other devices that are used to support your child.
 Assistive technology allows children with special learning needs to do something that would otherwise be difficult or impossible for them.
 The Ministry can fund schools and kura to buy this equipment if your child needs it to be able to learn.